EssentialsX/Essentials/EssentialsDiscord/README.md

 ### Prevent certain messages from being sent as chat
-Depending on how your plugin sends certain types of chat messages to players, there may be times when EssentialsxDiscord accidentally broadcasts a message that was only intended for a small group of people.
+Depending on how your plugin sends certain types of chat messages to players, there may be times when EssentialsX Discord accidentally broadcasts a message that was only intended for a small group of people.
 In order for your plugin to stop this from happening you have to listen to `DiscordChatMessageEvent`.